slackmasterfelipecafe-net/SquamataScienceBaseBinderExample/README.md

 # SquamataScienceBaseBinderExample
 **Squamata** is the largest order of reptiles, comprising lizards, snakes and amphisbaenians (worm lizards), which are collectively known as squamates or scaled reptiles.

-**SquamataAssemblyAMT** is a Jupyter Binder Notebook used to review Airborne Magnetic Data.
+**SquamataAssemblyAMT** is a Jupyter Binder Notebook used to review Airborne Magnetic Data on ScienceBase.
 To explore or operate this notebook, click on the link below: